mbadanoiu/mbadanoiu/README.md

 Q: Why do you write your CVEs as PDFs?

 A: I use PDFs to responsably disclose the identified vulnerabilities to the respective software vendors.
-As I want to eventually post all +100 0-days, I needed a way to quicly modify and post them here without reworking them from scratch (rewriting them as Markdown is too labor intensive).
+As I want to eventually post all +100 0-days, I needed a way to quickly modify and post them here without reworking them from scratch (rewriting them as Markdown is too labor intensive).

 ----